manasavuppu/Starbucks-Health-Analyzer/README.md

 **Key Features**

    a.
-Sugar vs. Caffeine Analysis (%DV): Compare and analyze the percentage of Daily Value (%DV) for sugar and caffeine content in your different beverage categories.
+Sugar vs. Caffeine Analysis (%DV): Compare and analyze the percentage of Daily Value (%DV) for sugar and caffeine content in different beverage categories.

    b.
 Beverage Healthiness: Explore a visual representation of the Healthiness Score through an intuitive categorization meter.
 This feature provides an easy-to-understand assessment of the nutritional value of your selected drinks.